 Role of Environmental Awareness

-Greater awareness of renewable energy sources is necessary before developers can even start to appeal to the business sector to adopt viable alternatives of transportation energy.
-New airport development and expansion projects need to assess the feasibility of alternative mode of transportation which in turn will require electrical charging locations as well as hydrogen filling stations .
+Greater awareness of environment protection, sustainable development and renewable energy sources is necessary before developers can even start to appeal to the business sector to adopt viable alternatives of transportation energy.
+New airport development and expansion projects need to assess the feasibility of alternative mode of transportation which in turn will require electrical charging locations as well as hydrogen filling stations.
 This can also be marketed to eco-friendly rental companies to avail themselves of green initiatives.

 Freight and delivery corporation could also avail themselves of alternative power sources as petrol subsides are reduced over the coming years.
 Ultimately, sustainable energy sources will become more attractive.
 Together, a sustainable transportation model along with other sustainable life-cycle models will all help reduce the carbon footprint of the airport industry.